 You may have some more questions about silos, and how to implement them on your website.
 In the next section, I’m going to do my best to cover the siloing questions that I get most often.

 Frequently Asks Questions (FAQ)

-Silo’s can take effort to implement and maintain.
+Silos can take effort to implement and maintain.
 I’ve tried to cover the website structure information that extends beyond the configuration in the questions and answers below:

 What is the difference between a soft silo and a hard silo?

-A soft silo is created by interlinking pages, while hard silos (also called physical silos) are built through your site structure and directory structure.
+The difference is that a soft silo is created by interlinking pages, while hard silos (also called physical silos) are built through your site structure and directory structure.